-Looking for ways to trim practice expenses in the new year?
+Looking for ways to trim practice expenses?
 Here are some easy suggestions for saving a little here and a little there.
 It can add up.

 - Buy office supplies and other nonmedical supplies in bulk from a store like Costco.

 - Shop online for office supplies.
 Sometimes buying online is cheaper even with shipping charges factored in.
 Sometimes if you order a certain dollar amount, shipping is free.

 - If you work in a medical building, team up with other practices to buy or order supplies in bulk.